Gluten-Free Mashed Potatoes

 Ingredients

-• 4 lbs yukon gold potatoes (peeled and quartered)
+• 4 lbs yukon gold potatoes - peeled and cut into 2-inch pieces

-• 3/4 cup whole milk or heavy cream (or dairy-free milk of choice, warmed)
+• ¾ cup whole milk or heavy cream - warmed

-• 1/2 cup unsalted butter (at room temperature (or dairy-free butter))
+• ½ cup unsalted butter - at room temperature

 Instructions

-• Place the cubed potatoes in a large pot or dutch oven.
-Pour cold water over the potatoes so that they are completely covered.
-Add the minced garlic and 1 teaspoon of the salt to the water.
+• Place the cubed 4 lbs yukon gold potatoes in a large pot or dutch oven.
+Cover with cold water.
+Add the minced 3 cloves garlic and 1 teaspoons kosher salt.

-• Add the warmed milk or cream, butter, ground black pepper and remaining 1 teaspoon of salt to the potatoes.
-Stir until the butter is melted and everything is distributed.
-Taste and adjust seasonings as needed.
+• Add the warmed ¾ cup whole milk or heavy cream, ½ cup unsalted butter, remaining 1 teaspoons kosher salt, and ½ teaspoon ground black pepper.
+Stir gently until the butter is melted and everything is combined.
+Taste and adjust seasoning as needed.

 Notes